SalesConnection/Caction-Support/docs/How_to_Add_New_Asset.md

        <img src="img/How_to_Create_Asset2_Step_1.png" alt="How to add new asset2 Step 1">
     </p><br>

-2. Click the "+" button to create new Job.<br>
+2. Click the "+ Add Job" button to create new Job.<br>
-   *Note: If you do not see a "+" button, you may need to request permission or help from your Admin to register new Job.<br>
+   *Note: If you do not see a "+ Add Job" button, you may need to request permission or help from your Admin to register new Job.<br>

    <p align="center">
      <img src="img/How_to_Create_Asset2_Step_2.png" alt="How to add new asset2 Step 2">